larpchronicles/rules/rules-topics/999_changelog.md

 * Changed Create Undead into a Curse of Transformation effect
 * Changed armor to have only 3 types and 3 locations
 * Added Helmet armor
+* Reduced cost of Dexterity Armor for all classes from 5+10 to 5+5

 ### Magic